 We also view our Student Health and Counseling Center as key to supporting our students.
-The center helps to meet students' medical needs by providing treatment of acute injury and illness, physicals, women's care and much more.
-The center also meets students' counseling needs by providing individual, couples, group, and crisis counseling.
-Afterhours crisis services are also available.
+The center helps to meet students' medical and counseling needs and provides them with health education, health events, prevention services, and a rest and relaxation room with therapy lighting and biofeedback equipment.